Matthew Burton (Australian footballer)

 Matthew "Spider" Burton (born 19 May 1970) is a retired Australian rules footballer.
 He played as a ruckman and began his Football career at Subiaco.
 "Spider" Burton, as he's commonly known, because of his 210 cm frame, was formerly the AFL's tallest player.
-He has since been eclipsed by another Docker in Aaron Sandilands, Western Bulldogs' Peter Street, Collingwood’s Mason Cox and Ned Reeves, all of whom stand at 211 cm tall.
+He has since been eclipsed by another Docker in Aaron Sandilands, Geelong Football Club and Western Bulldogs' Peter Street, Geelong Football Club and GWS Giants Dawson Simpson and Collingwood’s Mason Cox, all of whom stand at 211 cm tall.

 West Coast

 Selected by West Coast with pick #36 in the 1990 National Draft, Burton spent four seasons on the Eagles' senior list before he was eventually delisted (without playing a game for the club) at the end of the 1994 season (under an AFL ruling that clubs cut list numbers back from 52 to 40).

 Fremantle Dockers

 In 1994, Fremantle picked up Burton in the pre-season draft.
 He played in Fremantle's first match in the AFL.
 In 1999, he was made vice-captain of the club but played only seven games that year before being delisted.